History of Nuevo León: Later history

 At the end of the 19th century, several industries grew up in Nuevo León that, over the course of time, would come to dominate the Mexican economy.
 This was the period in which the first Nuevoleonese banks arose, as well as breweries, cementer manufacturers, steel mills.
 Toward the middle of the 20th century, Nuevo León had two internationally famous educational institutions: the Autonomous University of Nuevo León and the Technological Institute of Higher Studies in Monterrey (Instituto Tecnológico y de Estudios Superiores de Monterrey).
 The state received a heavy flow of German, Russian and Italian immigration, thus enriched the local Mexican culture and closened ties with Texas of the United States.

 In the 1970s some terrorist groups espousing communist ideology and identified with the social problems of southeastern Mexico plagued Nuevo León with assassinations of important businessmen, among them Eugenio Garza Sada.
 Economic crises struck the state like everywhere in Mexico, but again came remarkable economic growth in the 1990s brought on by North American Free Trade Agreement or NAFTA has improved living conditions.

 As of 2004, Nuevo León leads Mexico in most indexes of health and quality of life.
-Municipalities such as San Pedro Garza García have the highest standard of living in Latin America, and Nuevo León as a whole has a human development index superior to some European countries; compared against countries, it would occupy position #32 in the world.
+Municipalities such as San Pedro Garza García have the highest standard of living in the country and all North America, and Nuevo León as a whole has a human development index superior to some European countries; compared against countries, it would occupy position #32 in the world.